Eburonia/Japanese-Restaurant-Shibuya/README.md

 ### Frameworks, Libraries and Programs Used
 - [Bootstrap v3.4.1](https://getbootstrap.com/docs/3.4/) - Only used for the responsive navigation bar, especially needed for creating the hamburger-styled menu on smaller devices like smartphones.
 - [jquery v3.5.1](https://jquery.com/download/) - Used for the hamburger-styled menu for the navigation bar, part of the bootstrap framework.
 - [Google Fonts:](https://fonts.google.com/specimen/Libre+Franklin) - The 'Libre Franklin' font is imported from the Google Fonts Website into the header.css file.
-This font is only used font on all pages of the website.
+This font is the only used font on all pages of the website.
-- [Font Awesome](https://www.fontawesome.com/) - Font Awesome icons are used on the website for linking to the social media pages of the restaurant, payment methods, and in the heading h2 of the website sections/divisions.
+- [Font Awesome](https://www.fontawesome.com/) - Font Awesome icons are used on the website for linking to the social media pages of the restaurant, payment methods, and in the h2 heading of the website sections/divisions.
 - [Git](https://git-scm.com/) - Git was used for version control and code change tracking of the website project.
 The terminal in Gitpod was used to commit and to push the project to the Github repository.
 - [Github](https://github.com/) - The project code has been stored on the Github website.
 - [GitPod](https://www.gitpod.io/) - GitPod was used for creating the code, testing of the website, commiting, and pushing the code to the github repository.